CentauriSoldier/OAK/README.md

 ## Ad Player

 As the name suggests, the player's role is to display fullscreen ads on a device.
-The player is a rather *'dumb'* role in that it has no real control and may only display ads in manner dictated to it by the manager.
+The player is a rather *'dumb'* role in that it has no real control and may only display ads in a manner dictated to it by the manager.
 It serves no other function.

 ### Player Features